In this article:

 - Overuse of certain medications that have a blood-thinning effect can also induce a nosebleed.
-This includes nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen, anticoagulants such as warfarin, and platelet aggregation inhibitors such as clopidogrel, among others.
+These include nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen, anticoagulants such as warfarin, and platelet aggregation inhibitors such as clopidogrel, among others.

 - The use of recreational drugs such as cocaine is another major contributor to nosebleeds.

-- People with Osler-Weber-Rendu syndrome, also called hereditary hemorrhagic telangiectasia (HHT), are also frequent sufferers of nosebleeds because this genetic disorder leads to abnormalities in the formation of their mucosal blood vessels.
+- People with Osler-Weber-Rendu syndrome, also called hereditary hemorrhagic telangiectasia (HHT), are also frequent sufferers of nosebleeds because this genetic disorder leads to abnormalities in the formation of mucosal blood vessels.
+(3)

 - People with a deviated septum are at an increased risk of nosebleeds.

 - Nosebleeds are often a complication of facial or nasal surgery.